countermeasure/taask/README.rst

 4. Setting up a development instance
 ------------------------------------

-Work on Taask started on 30 September 2014, and it isn't stable yet, so don't even think about relying on it at the moment!

 If you'd like contribute to the project, the steps below will guide you through setting up a development instance.

-Don't forget though, that if you just want to get a quick feel for Taask, there's a demo at `taask.org <http://taask.org>`_ that you can test-drive!
+If you just want to get a quick feel for Taask, there's a demo at `taask.org <http://taask.org>`_ that you can test-drive.

 4.1 Install pip, virtualenv and virtualenvwrapper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^